ikpardo/ehuweborria/content/en/teaching/_index.md

 ---

+**Relación entre la composición florística y el Stock de Carbono en los pastos de la región del Pirineo Navarro**, Jon Vivas Fernández, 2023, Faculty of Science and Technology (UPV/EHU).
+Supervised by: *Iker Pardo and Arantza Aldezabal*

 **Analysis of the effect of progressive thinning in a *Pinus radiata* plantation in Upo mountain (Bizkaia): radial growth of *P. radiata* and regeneration capacity of the native forest**, Montserrat Muriana Castellana, 2022, Faculty of Science and Technology (UPV/EHU).
-Supervised by: *Asier Herrero e Ibone Amezaga*
+Supervised by: *Asier Herrero and Ibone Amezaga*

 **Effect of the 2018 tornado on radial growth of *Fagus sylvatica* L. at Entzia Mountains**, Katherine Sandoval Cerron, 2022, Faculty of Science and Technology (UPV/EHU), Supervised by: *Asier Herrero and Nere Amaia Laskurain*